Medeirosseth/Picture-Library/README.md

 ## Description:memo:

-_Web Application that makes an API request for images using an input then returns them in a tiled fashion_
+_Web Application that makes an API request for images using an input then returns them using the grid CSS system_

 <details>
   <summary>Setup/installation Requirements:open_file_folder:</summary>